frandiox/prisma2/docs/photon/use-only-photon.md

 Once you're done with the interactive prompt, the CLI sets out for 3 major tasks:

 1. Introspecting your database schema
-1. Generating a data model based on the introspection
+1. Generating a Prisma schema for your database based on the introspection
-1. Generating the Photon API in your selected language
+1. Generating the Photon.js API

-Plus, if you've selected a boilerplate to get started, it downloads the boilerplate code and configures it to connect to your database and match the generated data model.

-### 2. Integrate Photon in your application
+### 2. Integrate Photon.js in your application

-To start using Photon in your application, you first need to install it as an npm dependecy:
+To start using Photon.js in your application, you first need to install it as an npm dependecy:

 ```
 npm install @prisma/photon